x00tex/hackTheBox/Boxes/linux/Retired/bucket/README.md

 ### /shell

-- `s3.bucket.htb/shell/` revealed a intrective `DynamoDB JavaScript Shell` .
+- `s3.bucket.htb/shell/` revealed a interactive `DynamoDB JavaScript Shell` .
 - using this shell we can talk to the backend database service and dump data from the server .
-- heading to the `API Templates` tab i found some prebuild templates .
+- heading to the `API Templates` tab i found some prebuilt templates .
 - i read [API Docs](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) and build my own [simple templates](awsApiTmpl) .
 - reading through google i found a `awscli` tool similar as webshell but can run from the terminal, [tool](https://github.com/aws/aws-cli)